Adoption of Energy Efficiency | LED Lighting

 Particularly in Africa and developing countries, the adoption of EE technologies including LED lighting and solar energy, are a means of providing power and lighting to more than 20 million additional households.

 If global energy efficiency improvements were doubled from the current 1.5% to 3% per year, significant benefits could be unlocked; household energy bills could be reduced by a third, more than 6 million new jobs could be created by 2020 and US$2,458 billion saved in reduced energy costs.

 There is no doubt that making the switch to LED lighting is integral in the transition to a low carbon, prosperous global economy.
+It is also considered as one of the key energy-efficient building materials that inspires a sustainable lifestyle.
 In Europe, the penetration rate of LED lighting reached 23% this year, the highest across the world and Asia-Pacific is set to have the fastest growing adoption rate moving forward.
 The key is the ability to develop and implement LED and other EE solutions quickly and at scale.
 All individuals and commercial businesses should be looking to accelerate their adoption of EE technologies with LED lighting as a top priority.

 5 reasons why you should switch to LED lighting